 Businessman, wife & daughter found dead inside car on Yamuna expressway

-A Delhi-based businessman allegedly shot dead his wife and minor daughter before killing himself inside a car that was found on the Yamuna Expressway in Uttar Pradesh's Mathura district where they had gone for New Year celebrations, police said on Wednesday.
-His minor son was found critically injured inside the car and has been hospitalized, the police said.
+A Delhi-based businessman allegedly shot dead his wife and minor daughter before killing himself inside a car that was found on the Yamuna Expressway in Uttar Pradesh's Mathura district, police said on Wednesday.
+His minor son was found critically injured inside the car and has been hospitalised, the police said.

-The incident came to light when a patrolling vehicle of the police noticed the static Mathura-registered vehicle at the 105th milestone near Vrindavan cut, Superintendent of Police Ashok Kumar Meena said.
+The incident came to light when a patrolling vehicle of the police noticed the static Mathura-registered vehicle at the 105th milestone near Vrindavan cut, Superintendent of Police Ashok Kumar Meena told reporters.
+Preliminary probe revealed that the man was disturbed due to family issues and business matters.
+He was also under monetary debt, which could be the reason behind him taking the step, Meena said.

+A purported suicide note has been recovered from the vehicle and it is under a forensic probe, the officer said.
+"The car was locked from inside with the bodies inside.
+The window glass was broken by the police and the bodies retrieved," he said.
+"The man was in the driver's seat with a pistol in his right hand, while his wife and children in the back seat."

+"The bodies were taken out when the police noticed the minor son breathing.
+He was immediately rushed to a hospital for treatment.
+The others were dead," the officer said.
+Prima facie, it appeared that the man first shot his family members and then ended his own life with the pistol, according to the SP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)